sylvainprigent/sdeconv/README.md

 ## Library installation from source

-This install is for developers or people who want the last features in the ``main`` branch.
+This installation is for developers or people who want the last features in the ``main`` branch.

 1. Install an [Anaconda](https://www.anaconda.com/download/) distribution of Python -- Choose **Python 3.9** and your operating system.
 Note you might need to use an anaconda prompt if you did not add anaconda to the path.
 2. Open an anaconda prompt / command prompt with `conda` for **python 3** in the path